Stories from Hartford's Grassroots

 The Church’s story records the unflagging resistance of Hartford’s Black community to protect themselves against racism in the face of personal attacks. legal constrictions, and national political pressure.

-Just a few years before the powerful African American public display in Hartford, William T. Minor (1855-1857) was elected Governor of the state by the Know Nothing Party, the racist, anti German anti-Irish, anti immigrant political movement of the 1840s-1850s.
+Just a few years before the powerful 1860 African American public display in Hartford, William T. Minor (1855-1857) was elected Governor of the state by the Know Nothing Party, the “nativist,” racist, anti German, anti-Irish, anti immigrant political movement of the 1840s-1850s.

-Reading history we find that it was “the states,” “the courts,” “the legislatures” who tackled slavery and made gains.
-These days, historians give “significant credit to enslaved people for promoting freedom, and turn attention away from the judges, slave owners, and politicians who are so frequently the focus of legal history,” notes one scholar.
+Reading history, we find that it was “the states,” “the courts,” “the legislatures” which tackled slavery and made gains.
+These days, historians give “significant credit to enslaved people for promoting freedom, and turn attention away from the judges, slave owners, and politicians who are so frequently the focus of legal history,” notes one scholar:

 “Related to this, some of them suggest that the enslaved could draw powerful slave owners into court and thus upend traditional power structures.
 This changes our view of African American history, where those frequently treated as objects of law and become wielders of power.”